1980 Wild Heerbrugg TC1 total station

 I was given this total station in 2009.
 According to the last owner and based on the manual the instrument was made around 1980 by the Swiss company Wild Heerbrugg.

 The Wild TC1 was developed in 1978 and was the first total station that measured distances coaxial (so through or rather around the telescope as the telescope consists of two concentric lenses, the outer one of which was used to measure distances, see figure 8).
 Before the TC1 total stations measured the distance using separate optics above the telescope, causing distance errors when observing at steep vertical angles.
-Using a coaxial EDM meant the same point that was used to observe the vertical angle at was used to measure the slope distance to.
+The concept of coaxial distance measurements came from the 1970s HP 3810A, but that instrument still used a separate scope for aiming.
+Using a coaxial EDM, like in the TC1, meant the same point that was used to observe the vertical angle at was used to measure the slope distance to.

 As can be told by the logo on the side of the instrument (see figure 4) the TC1 was a combined development of Wild Heerbrugg and Sercel, a well known manufacturer of various types of positioning systems as Syledis and high-end GPS receivers.
 Sercel has been responsible for various EDMs that were produced by Wild including the one on the TC1.1 Their cooperation was however not solely confined to EDMs, but also in other fields as aerial photogrammetry.2

 The TC1 was capable of measuring horizontal and vertical angles and slope distances, which could be stored using an accessory cassette tape recorder that was mounted on top of the instrument (see figure 3).
 For comparison: the period Kern E1 in the collection was an electronic theodolite with a detachable distance meter and external storage.
 The Wild TC1 had all parts fully integrated in one instrument (although it has to be said that the recorder was detachable).